Naseem Shah: International career

 In October 2019, he was named in Pakistan's Test squad for their series against Australia.
 In November 2019, he played in the three-day warm-up match for Pakistan against Australia A. He made his Test debut for Pakistan, against Australia, on 21 November 2019.
 His debut was appreciated by many senior cricketers, such as former Pakistan fast bowler Waqar Younis and former England captain Michael Vaughan, the latter being impressed by the 16-year-old touching 147 km/h, or 91.3 mph, in his first ever over.
+Australian batsman David Warner praised Naseem's pace, control, and aggression after the teenager repeatedly troubled him despite going wicketless in his debut innings, highlighted by a disallowed caught-behind dismissal due to a no-ball.
+Warner described Naseem as an exceptional talent capable of replicating the impact Mohammad Amir had early in his career.

-The following month, he was named in Pakistan's Test squad for the two-match series against Sri Lanka.
+In December 2019, he was named in Pakistan's Test squad for the two-match series against Sri Lanka.
 In the second match, he took his first five-wicket haul in Test cricket.
 At the age of 16 years and 307 days, he became the youngest fast bowler, and the second-youngest among all bowlers, to take a five-wicket haul in a Test match.

 He was initially named in Pakistan's squad for the 2020 Under-19 Cricket World Cup, but after his impressive start in Test cricket, he was withdrawn from the U19 team.
 In January 2020, the Pakistan Cricket Board (PCB) issued a statement on Naseem being withdrawn from their U19 squad.
 They reiterated that it was due to cricketing reasons, and not concerns about his age, stating they have checked and verified the ages of all cricketers who could play in their U19 team.

 On 9 February 2020, in the first Test against Bangladesh, at the age of 16 years and 359 days, he became the youngest bowler to take a Test hat-trick.
 In May 2020, the PCB awarded him a central contract ahead of the 2020–21 season.